GameDevTecnico/cubos/engine/samples/scene/page.md

 Since it's a startup system, we'll have to tag it with `cubos.assets` to make sure it runs only after the scene bridge has been registered.
 On a real game, you could have, for example, a scene for an enemy which you spawn multiple times, instead of just once at startup.

-@snippet scene/main.cpp Adding the system
+@snippet scene/main.cpp Printing the scene

 This sample also contains a system which prints the components and relations of the spawned entities.
 If you run it, it should give you a list that has: